markbuckle/AWS-Python-Deploy/README.md

 ### Update Lambda function code

-Copy and paste function code from VS code into Lambda.
+<li>Copy and paste function code from VS code into Lambda.</li>

-To use the function you have to change the handler as well.
+<li>To use the function you have to change the handler as well.</li>

-Change the {message} string to a json payload object.
-This makes it easier to manage complex responses down the line.
+<li>Change the {message} string to a json payload object.
+This makes it easier to manage complex responses down the line.</li>

 ### Integrating Lambda with API Gateway

-Add a trigger so that Lambda knows when it should execute this function.
+<li>Add a trigger so that Lambda knows when it should execute this function.</li>

-In this case we used a http endpoint so that we could call it from anywhere with itnernet access (i.e. terminal or browser).
+<li>In this case we used a http endpoint so that we could call it from anywhere with itnernet access (i.e. terminal or browser).</li>

-Click 'add trigger' then choose 'API Gateway'.
+<li>Click 'add trigger' then choose 'API Gateway'.</li>

-Create a new API, then click 'HTTP APIs'.
+<li>Create a new API, then click 'HTTP APIs'.</li>

 As per[ Amazon's website](https://aws.amazon.com/about-aws/whats-new/2019/12/amazon-api-gateway-offers-faster-cheaper-simpler-apis-using-http-apis-preview/), HTTP APIs are up to 71% cheaper compared to REST APIs, but offer only API proxy functionality.
 HTTP APIs are optimized for performance - they offer the core functionality of API Gateway at a lower price.

-For security select 'Open' then click 'Add'
+<li>For security select 'Open' then click 'Add'</li>

 ### Testing the API integration

-Scroll down and click the API Endpoint link.
-It should look something like this: https://ge30cp599b.execute-api.us-east-1.amazonaws.com/default/RandomDrink
+<li>Scroll down and click the API Endpoint link.
+It should look something like this: https://ge30cp599b.execute-api.us-east-1.amazonaws.com/default/RandomDrink</li>

 You can also call this in VS code using: